 -O3 -Otime, the compiler automatically unrolls loops where it is beneficial to

 do so.
-You can use this pragma to ask the compiler to completely unroll a loop that has not
+You can use this pragma to ask the compiler to completely unroll a loop that

 automatically been unrolled completely.